-A novelist and short-story writer, I have a passion for documenting the vigorous collisions of race, class, loss, and love.
+A novelist, short-story writer, and memoirist, I have a passion for documenting the vigorous collisions of race, class, loss, and love.
 I studied philosophy and English literature at UCLA, and hold a Masters Degree in Creative Writing from New York University where I was mentored by E.L.
 Doctorow.

 Spanning 80 years, my first novel, Paradise, is a Lower East Side family saga that speaks in tongues—English, Spanish, and Yiddish.
 It chronicles the unlikely friendship between two orphans, Jewish and Puerto Rican, separated in age by 60 years who give each other a reason to live.
 Breaking new ground in urban fiction, the spirit of the novel artfully merges the energy of Henry Roth and Junot Diaz.
 A memoir and second novel are in progress.